zarkydarky/AR-Communication-Software-ASD/README.md

 ## 📬 Contact

-For inquiries, collaboration opportunities, or technical discussions, feel free to reach out via the emails below:
+For inquiries, collaboration opportunities, or technical discussions:

 - Jean A. Miranda Vargas: jmiranda166@email.uagm.edu
 - José L. Laboy Steidel: jlaboy39@email.uagm.edu

 ---

-## Note for Developers

-This project is actively being developed.
-The current release contains the final AR Prototype build (Test Build APK).
-We welcome feedback and suggestions from the development community, especially regarding the Companion Web Application.

----

 ## 🙏 Acknowledgments

-We would like to express our gratitude to:
+We express our gratitude to:

-- **Our Professor,** Dr. Alcides Alvear Suárez (PhD), for their guidance, support, and mentorship throughout the project development.
+- **Dr. Alcides Alvear Suárez (PhD)** — Our capstone advisor for guidance and mentorship
-- **Meta Developer Community** for comprehensive documentation and development resources for Quest 3S.
+- **Meta Developer Community** — For comprehensive Quest 3S documentation and resources
-- **Unity Technologies** for providing robust AR/VR development tools and educational resources.
+- **Unity Technologies** — For robust AR/VR development tools
-- **Capstone Peers** for their insights, technical feedback, and collaborative support during development phases.
+- **Capstone Peers and Engineering Students** — For feedback and collaborative support
-- **Fellow Engineering Students** for their constructive critiques and innovative suggestions that continue to enhance this project.

 ---

+## ⚠️ Disclaimer

+This project utilized AI assistance tools during various stages of development.
+All AI-generated content was reviewed, validated, and integrated by the project contributors to ensure accuracy and alignment with project objectives.

+---

+**Project Status:** ✅ Complete
-**Last Updated:** November 2025
+**Last Updated:** December 2025